Musculation

 The intensity

 Intensity refers to the level of effort you put into each exercise.
 To promote hypertrophy, it is generally recommended to work at an intensity between 70% and 85% of your 1RM ( one repetition maximum ).
-At this level, you should be able to perform between 8 and 12 repetitions of each exercise before reaching muscular failure.
+At this level, you should be able to perform between 8 and 12 repetitions of each exercise before reaching muscle failure.

 The progression